susanodii/Glasp/Glasp.md

 ![](images/community.png)

-8. **My Highlights** shows your Glasp profile and highlighted texts and the number of web pages you have visited.
-This section also shows ,favoright highlights, saved highlights and videos.
+8. **My Highlights** shows your Glasp profile, highlighted texts and the number of web pages you have visited.
+This section also shows,favourite highlights, saved highlights and videos.
 To see your highlight, click on "My Highlight" located at the top of your home page, this takes you to your highlights.

 ![](images/my_highligh.png)

-Your highlight page should look like the image below
+Your highlight page should look like the image below.

 ![](images/highlight_page.PNG)